Top US diplomat criticizes FIFA armband threat at World Cup | Law-Order

 Top US diplomat criticizes FIFA armband threat at World Cup

-Americas top diplomat on Tuesday criticized a decision by FIFA to threaten players at the World Cup with yellow cards if they wear armbands supporting inclusion and diversity.Speaking alongside his Qatari counterpart, U.S. Secretary of State Antony Blinken said it was always concerning ...
+Americas top diplomat on Tuesday criticized a decision by FIFA to threaten players at the World Cup with yellow cards if they wear armbands supporting inclusion and diversity.Speaking alongside his Qatari counterpart at a news conference, U.S. Secretary of State Antony Blinken said it was always concerning ...

 - Country: